 The question then begs; will you get more value with a one-on-one coach or when exercising in a group?

-Will going to the gym benefit you more, should you join a fitness club, or do you want a coach to come train with you at home?
+Will going to the gym benefit you more?
+Should you join a fitness club or want a coach to train with you at home?

-Finding out which is the best method to achieve their fitness goals is one of the biggest considerations of any prospective client – and you should be grounded in this so you can help them decide.
+Finding out the best method to achieve their fitness goals is one of the biggest considerations of any prospective client – and you should be grounded in this to help them decide.

-When administering exercise as a fitness professional, coach or instructor, you want to present yourself as a legitimate authority as well as backing it up with effective results that you and your clients can take note and have a positive experience.
+When administering exercise as a fitness professional, coach, or instructor, you want to present yourself as a legitimate authority and back it up with effective results that you and your clients can take note of and have a positive experience.